-Sacramento LAFCo and the City of Sacramento have discretionary authority for their respective components of the proposed project.
+Sacramento LAFCo and the City of Sacramento have discretionary authority and are each a lead agency for their respective components of the proposed project.
 The proposed project requires approval of the following by Sacramento LAFCo:

 - SOI Amendment to include the project site within the City of Sacramento SOI and the SacSewer SOI; and - Annexation of the project site into the Sacramento City limits and SacSewer service area and associated detachment from various service providers, such as the Natomas Fire Protection District, Sacramento County Water Agency Zone 13, and County Service Area (CSA) 1.
 (DEIR, p.
 1-3 to 1-4)